UTenret/KRPSim/README.md

-## This is a 42 School project aimed at solving a number of RCPSP-like problems
+## This project aims at solving a number of extended RCPSP-like problems

 ### 10_000 cycles current upper bounds